-In one sentence George Fox illuminates the core of Quakerism that informs the life of Quakerism, which informs our life in the Spirit, both for each individual and for the Quaker Meeting as a whole.
+In one sentence George Fox illuminates the core of Quakerism that informs the life of the Spirit, both for each individual and for the Quaker Meeting as a whole.
 This one simple phrase sets forth the spiritual tasks of Quakers: we are to meet together; we are to know one another in that which is eternal.